Katherine-Holland/Oxford-Weather-Data/README.md

 ## Deployment
 I deployed the site via Heroku.
 These are the steps I followed, using the Code Institute 'Love Sandwiches" project to guide me.
 1. Within the Heroku dashboard I created a new app and called it Oxford-Weather-Data.
-2. I selected my location and created the app.
+2. I selected my region and created the app.
-3.

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.
-Testing:
-Removed exiting as it wasnt needed from the main memu after deployment and it didn’t have a use.
+3. I went to the settings tab and entered my environment variables (config vars).
+This included the CREDS.json file and the PORT with the value of 8000.
+4. I then added two build pack dependencies in this order: Python and NodeJs.
+5. I then went to the deploy section and selected GitHub.
+I searched for my GitHub repository and clicked connect to link up my code.
+6. I decided to manually deploy my app via deploy branch and successfully deployed it.

 ## Manual Testing
 1. I tested it using two popular browsers, Chrome and Firefox, both of which worked as expected.